 Weight is closely connected with breast cancer risk.
 Engaging in regular physical activity is one way to help protect yourself by promoting a healthy weight.
 For optimal health, aim for at least 30 minutes of physical activity most days of the week.

-Don't panic!
-Even if you fall into a high-risk group, eating smarter can make a difference, studies suggest.
-There's evidence that these foods — high in dietary fiber, vitamins, minerals and phytonutrients — may help protect against some cancers.
-Some of these foods include:
+Certain foods — high in dietary fiber, vitamins, minerals and phytonutrients — may help protect against some cancers.
+These foods include:

 - Cruciferous and dark, leafy green vegetables: Spinach, broccoli, cauliflower, Brussels sprouts, cabbage, collards and kale

-- Whole grains: Oats, barley, bulgur, whole-grain pastas, breads, cereals and crackers
+- Whole grains: Oats, barley, bulgur, rye and whole-grain breads and cereals

 - Legumes: Dried beans and peas, lentils and soybeans